Baryogenesis in the Zee-Babu model with arbitrary $\xi$ gauge: Constraints on coupling constants in the Higgs potential

 In the ZB model, the tiny masses of neutrino are generated at two loops, so $m_{h^\pm}$ and $m_{k^{\pm\pm}}$ cannot be very heavy \cite{test1}.
-From the experimental point of view it is interesting to consider new scalars light enough to be produced at the LHC, theoretical arguments introduce that the scalar masses should be a few TeVs, to avoid unnaturally large one-loop corrections to the Higgs mass which would introduce a hierarchy problem.
+From the experimental point of view, it is interesting to consider new scalars light enough to be produced at the LHC.
+The theoretical arguments lead to the fact that the scalar masses should be a few TeVs, to avoid unnaturally large one-loop corrections to the Higgs boson mass which would cause a hierarchy problem.
 Therefore, these upper bounds of new scalar masses can be 2 TeVs \cite{test}.
 Contacting to neutrino oscillation data, in the decay $k^{\pm\pm}\longrightarrow ll$, the branching ratio to $\tau\tau$ is very small in the ZB model, less than about $1\%$.
 Then, a conservative limit is $m_{k{\pm\pm}}>200$ GeV.
 In the ZB model, we can have the decay $k^{\pm\pm}\longrightarrow h^{\pm}h^{\pm}$, so $2m_{h^\pm}<m_{k^{\pm\pm}}$.
-Therefore, our results in Eqs. (\ref{re1}), (\ref{re2}) are consistent with the above estimates.
+Therefore, our results in Eqs. (\ref{re1}) and (\ref{re2}) are consistent with the above estimation.

 Recently, the experimental groups at LHC (ATLAS and CMS Collaborations) \cite{atlas} have reported an experimental anomaly in diboson production with apparent excess in boosted jets of the $W^+ W^-, W^\pm Z$ and $ZZ$ channels at around 2 TeV invariant mass of the boson pair.